 - Open your browser

-- Press Ctrl + Shift + N in Chrome or Edge, or Ctrl + Shift + P in Firefox
+- Press Ctrl + Shift + N in Chrome or Edge

-- Go to YouTube
+- Go to youtube.com

-Update Your Browser or App
+Update Your Browser or YouTube App

-- Install any available updates
+- Install any available update

-- Restart your browser or device
+- Restart your device and test YouTube again

 Restart Your Device